MapsPeople/docs/collections/_web/v3/guides/search_and_filtering.md

 ### Checking for results

 First, we need to clear the previous results.
-Next, we check if any locations were returned.
+Next, we check if any Locations were returned.
 If so, we loop through them and add them to the result list.

 ```javascript
 function displayResults(locations) {